data-dot-all/dataall/documentation/userguide/docs/environments.md

-Moreover, we need to trust data.all infrastructure account. data.all codebase and CI/CD resources are in the data.all **tooling account**, while all the resources used by the platform are located in a **infrastructure account**.
-From this last one we will deploy environments and other resources inside each of our business accounts (the ones to be boostraped).
+Moreover, we need to trust data.all infrastructure account. data.all codebase and CI/CD resources are in the data.all **tooling account**, and all the application resources used by the platform are located in a **infrastructure account**.

+From the infrastructure account we will deploy environments and other resources inside each of our business accounts (the ones to be boostraped).

-To boostrap the AWS account using AWS CDK, you need :
+To boostrap the AWS account using AWS CDK, you need the following (which are already fulfilled if you open AWS CloudShell from the environment account).

 1. to have AWS credentials configured in ~/.aws/credentials or as environment variables.
-2. to install cdk : `npm install -g aws-cdk`
+2. to install cdk: `npm install -g aws-cdk`

-3. to run the following command :
+Then, you can copy/paste the following command from the UI and run it using the credentials of the environment account:
 ````bash
 cdk bootstrap --trust DATA.ALL_AWS_ACCOUNT_NUMBER  -c @aws-cdk/core:newStyleStackSynthesis=true --cloudformation-execution-policies arn:aws:iam::aws:policy/AdministratorAccess aws://YOUR_ENVIRONMENT_AWS_ACCOUNT_NUMBER/ENVIRONMENT_REGION
 ````